vjmurphy/examples/README.md

 I set up various Google Analytics and Omniture reports for improving site speed, as well as for reporting on 404 and 500 errors, then using Splunk to delve into those errors more closely.
 Due to my efforts, Constant Contact had very few 404s on the site, and any server errors were prioritized and fixed.

 I also created the CSS style guide for the site which we enforced using various Grunt tasks and code reviews.

+## SEO, Analytics and Tag Management

+At both Constant Contact and Interactions, I worked on getting a sane SEO process in place and managed tickets related to adding new content and keywords along with the copy writers.
+I set up analytics using Google Analytics and managed third party tags via Google Tag Manager and Tealium.
+At Constant Contact, I also used Adobe's analytics product to set up various alerts on 404 and 500 errors on the site.